Akiflow Alternatives: We Tested the Best 10 Apps in 2026

 - I like how easy it is to capture tasks from anywhere - email, Slack, even voice.
 Everything lands in one place.

-- The new Planner view lets me actually time-block tasks visually, which feels more natural than typing dates manually.
+- The new planner view lets me actually time-block tasks visually, which feels more natural than typing dates manually.

 - Mirror cards are surprisingly useful.
 I can track the same task across different projects without updating each board.